Shriyabh11/BETA/README.md

 ### 💬 Wanna Talk?
 (Mental Health Support)
 - Talk about how you're feeling.
 - First, a **Depression Classifier** checks for signs of depression.
-- Then Gemini offers:
+- Then Gemini offers supportive conversation
-  - Supportive conversation
-  - Mindfulness prompts
-  - Journaling & reflection ideas
-- Not a therapist — just a warm and always-available companion

 ---

 ### 📋 Health Logger